Is there foul sewer odour in your toilet that never goes away, or do you see water overflowing near the base of your toilet?

 1. Cover The Floor

-First, place paper towels or newspapers on the bathroom floor next to the toilet base.
-After disconnecting, you will put the toilet bowl atop it.
-Make sure you leave enough room for flange replacement.
+Start by laying down some paper towels or newspapers on the bathroom floor by the toilet base.
+Once it’s disconnected, you’ll place the toilet bowl on them.
+Be sure to leave enough space for replacing the flange.

 2. Shut Off The Water Supply

-Next, you must shut off the water supply by turning the valve by 90°.
-If the water supply to the toilet isn’t shut off completely, you’ll have to disconnect it farther down the line, possibly next to the water meter.
+Next, shut off the water supply by giving the valve a 90° turn.
+If the water doesn’t completely stop, you might need to disconnect it further down the line, maybe near the water meter.

 3. Drain The Water From The Bowl And Tank